 Mailer boxes, which are often used for subscription boxes, offer good protection, a branded design, and are easy to open.
 Carton boxes are typically used for most items you’re familiar with, including everything from toothpaste or cereal.
 More robust packaging often ships in corrugated boxes.

 Some people may not think to post their unboxing pic or video, but maybe you can convince them with a little encouragement.

-Try using hashtags to promote sharing, or put social media URLs on your box to get the conversation started.
-You could even try offer giveaways to build up hype for branded hashtags.
+Try using hashtags to promote social media sharing for your products and packaging, or put social media URLs on your box to get the conversation started.
+You could even try offering giveaways to build up hype for branded hashtags.

-Take for instance, Annie’s.
-On the back of their mac and cheese food boxes they have a little blurb telling how when they first started out, the founders hand-addressed every mail-ordered case, and drove them to the local post office in their two-door Volkswagen.
-Stories like this, make it easier to relate to a company.
+Take, for instance, Annie’s.
+On the back of their mac and cheese boxes, they have a little blurb telling how, when they first started out, the founders hand-addressed every mail-ordered case and drove them to the local post office in their two-door Volkswagen.
+Stories like this make it easier to relate to a company.

 Another way to pump up your brand recognition is to grab the attention of an influencer.

-Influencers have large audiences, so an unboxing would get your product in front of a lot of eyes.
-You may get lucky and an influencer discovers your product on their own, but more than likely, you’ll have to seek them out.
+Recall that influencers have large audiences.
+Some of the most sought after have a massive reach.
+An unboxing would get your product in front of a lot of eyes.
+You may get lucky, and an influencer discovers your product on their own, but more than likely, you’ll have to seek them out.

 Unboxing videos are a great way to generate buzz about your products.
 You can even use customer’s unboxing videos for your own marketing.